Filer, Late Filer & Non-Filer in Pakistan β Complete Details 2026

 How to define Filer, Late-Filer and Non-Filer

-A non-filer is a person who is not registered with FBR,
+is a person who is;

-How to be a filer?
+How to be a filer or late Filer?

 Only the following three steps are involved in becoming a